-The Board of Examiners of the Top Master Programme in Nanoscience may decide to grant the epithet Cum Laude (= with distinction) to a MSc diploma.
-The following criteria are used as guidelines in this decision.
-When special personal circumstances apply (for example study delay due to unfortunate personal circumstances), when the student shows exceptional performance in other ways, or for any other valid reason, The Board of Examiners is free to deviate from these guidelines for reaching their decisions.
+The Board of Examiners of the Top Master Programme in Nanoscience may decide to grant the epithet (Summa) Cum Laude (= with distinction) to a MSc diploma.
+The following criteria are applicable in this decision.
+When special personal circumstances apply (for example study delay due to unfortunate personal circumstances), when the student shows exceptional performance in other ways, or for any other valid reason, The Board of Examiners is free to deviate from these criteria for reaching their decisions.

-- Concerning the partial exams for the courses NS001, NS002 and NS003a (the core modules), all these partial exams must have been passed with at least the grade 7.0 on the first occasion that the partial exam was offered;
+b) all partial exams of the Nanoscience core modules have been passed with a grade 7.0 (for Cum Laude) or 8.0 (for Summa Cum Laude) or higher on the first occasion that the partial exam was offered.